 Ravi, Paris, France

 This Michelin-starred restaurant was super small, very dark, intimate, and romantic.
 The food was decent, but not our favorite Indian food in Paris.
-The portion sizes were small compared to other places, and it wasn’t quite as flavorful.
+We were a little disappointed that the portion sizes were small, and the food wasn’t that flavorful.

 It was only a three-minute walk from our Airbnb flat to this restaurant, so we came back twice.
 We loved the Lamb Meatball Curry, and also enjoyed the Butter Chicken and Tandoori Chicken.